-"The operating organization shall ensure that effective programmes for maintenance, testing, surveillance and inspection are established and implemented."

-Recommendations on meeting the requirements for such programmes are provided in DS497E [7].
+- 5.20.
+Requirement 31 of SSR-2/2 (Rev. 1) [1] states that "The operating organization shall ensure that effective programmes for maintenance, testing, surveillance and inspection are established and implemented."
+Recommendations on meeting the requirements for such programmes are provided in SSG-74 [7]. - 5.21.

-- 5.21.
 The surveillance programme should ensure that items important to safety continue to perform in accordance with their intended design functions in all operational states and in accident conditions.
-The surveillance programme should include monitoring, checks and calibration, testing and inspections and should be complementary to the plant's in-service inspection programme and equipment qualification programme.
+The surveillance programme should include monitoring, checks and calibration, testing and inspections; it should be complementary to the plant's in-service inspection programme and equipment qualification programme.
 Surveillance test results should be reviewed for long term trends that might indicate any deterioration (see also para.
 8.4 of SSR-2/2 (Rev. 1) [1]).
-Additional recommendations on equipment qualification are provided in DS497C [5], DS497E [7] and DS497B [4]. - 5.22.
-Initiation of a surveillance test should be subject to prior authorization by the shift supervisor and the results of the test should be reported to the operating personnel in a timely manner.
+Additional recommendations on equipment qualification are provided in SSG-71 [4], SSG-72 [5] and SSG-74 [7].

+- 5.22.
+Initiation of a surveillance test should be subject to prior authorization by the shift supervisor, and the results of the test should be reported to the operating personnel in a timely manner.
 The shift supervisor should review any observed deviations or malfunctions and verify continued compliance with OLCs.
 Any deviations discovered in the course of surveillance tests should be evaluated against the success criteria for the surveillance test. - 5.23.
 Departments other than the operations department should be assigned responsibilities by the operating organization to develop and implement individual surveillance test procedures, to specify the appropriate frequency of testing, to complete some of the testing and to identify acceptance criteria.
-The operations department should retain responsibility for the scheduling and accomplishment of tests that involve equipment operation, for the review of completed test reports to ensure the test's completeness and for verification that the test results meet the approved acceptance criteria. - 5.24.
-Surveillance activities should be scheduled to eliminate the potential for common mode failures.
-For example, if one single team were to complete the testing of all redundant trains of a system, the team might cause a common mode failure by making the same mistake on all of the redundant trains. - 5.25.
+The operations department should retain responsibility for the scheduling and conduct of tests that involve equipment operation, for the review of completed test reports to ensure the test's completeness and for verification that the test results meet the approved acceptance criteria. - 5.24.
+Surveillance activities should be scheduled so as to eliminate the potential for common mode failures.
+For example, if one single team were to complete the testing of all redundant trains of a system, the team might cause a common mode failure by making the same mistake on all the redundant trains. - 5.25.
 Surveillance activities should also cover safety related non-permanent equipment used to provide power or to remove residual heat (see also para.
 8.14A of SSR-2/2 (Rev. 1) [1]).